michaeljclark/vf128/README.md

 - compact variable length storage of IEEE 754 floating-point values.
 - mantissa encoding that supports quantization on 8-bit boundaries.
-- succinct integer encoding with only a mantissa omitting the exponent.
+- succinct normalized values with unary exponent (-0.99999.. to 0.99999..).
-- succinct power-of-two encoding with only an exponent omitting the mantissa.
+- succinct power-of-two encoding with implicit mantissa.
 - small floating point values inlined within the header:
   - -0.5 to 0.5 step 0.0625, -3.875 to 3.875 step 0.125,
     ±Zero, ±Inf, and ±NaN.